ArazAbishov/abishov.github.io/about.md

 Hi there,

-This is my personal blog, where I mostly write about programming and everything related to it.
-I love open source and do open source whenever I can.
-Currently, I work at University of Oslo where I am developing android apps for largest, open source health information system - DHIS2.
+This is my personal blog, where I mostly write about programming in Android and Rust.
+I love open source and do open source whenever I can!

 You can reach me out on [email](mailto:araz.abishov.gsoc@gmail.com), [twitter](https://twitter.com/arazabishov) or